-Before December, 2018, when Gutenberg was officially released, there was no native WP alternative except for Classic Editor for editing post and page content, and third party page builders like WPBakery or Elementor for creating the structure of your website pages using content modules.
+Before December, 2018, when Gutenberg editor was officially released, there was no native WP alternative except for Classic Editor for editing post and page content, and third-party page builders like WPBakery or Elementor for creating the structure of your website pages using content modules.

 For a long time, Gutenberg was available in the test mode, so WordPress users were able to install it as a plugin and try its features before it enters the core of WordPress 5.0.
 No matter the bugs that sometimes occurred, the editor’s accessibility has been being improved more and more with its every update.

 Today Gutenberg brings a plethora of possibilities which combine the functionality of content editor and page builder.
 You can create a video, audio, gallery, quote or any other post format just using the content blocks.